Ling Liong Sik: Political career

-In 1974, he was elected as Member of Parliament for Mata Kuching, Penang.
-He successfully defended his position in 1978 and 1982.
-He was elected Member of Parliament for Labis, Johor in 1986.
+Ling Liong Sik joined the MCA in 1968.
+In 1974, he was elected as Member of Parliament for Mata Kuching, Penang and become a Central Committee member of the party in the same year.
+He successfully reelected in 1978 and 1982.
+In 1986, Ling Liong Sik move to Labis parliamentary seat in Johor and elected Member of Parliament of the seat.
 He also subsequently successfully defended his position in the 1990, 1995 and 1999 general elections.

-He was elected in 1986 as the sixth President of the MCA; he held this position for almost 17 years until 2003.
+He was elected in 1986 as the sixth President of the MCA, replacing Tan Koon Swan; he held this position for almost 17 years until his retirement in 2003.

-In 1986, he was appointed Transport Minister.
-Prior to that, he had held the position of Parliamentary Secretary to the Ministry of Local Government and Federal Territory, Deputy Information Minister, Deputy Finance Minister and Deputy Education Minister.

-He was the Minister of Transport of Malaysia from 7 January 1986 till 25 May 2003.
+Ling Liong Sik first appointed as Parliamentary Secretary of the Ministry of Local Government and Federal Territories.
+Later, Deputy Minister of Information, Deputy Minister of Finance and Deputy Minister of Education.
+On 7 January 1986, he was appointed Minister of Transport until his retirement on 23 May 2003.

 Acting Prime Minister

-In 1988, Ling was briefly the Acting Prime Minister (from 4 February 1988 to 16 February 1988), due to an internal struggle between different factions in UMNO, leading to a legal challenge and the deregistration of UMNO.
+In 1988, Ling was briefly the acting Prime Minister from 4 to 16 February 1988, due to an internal struggle between different factions in UMNO, leading to a legal challenge and the deregistration of UMNO.

+Post political career

 UTAR chancellor

 On 18 January 2017, Ling Liong Sik was installed as University Tunku Abdul Rahman's (UTAR) first chancellor during the university's 24th convocation ceremony.